Undergraduate Course: Strategic Sport and Recreation Management 3 (SPRT10035)

 |Additional Information (Assessment)

--Appraise the management implications of strategy implementation and control.
+- Appraise the management implications of strategic implementation

 |Graduate Attributes and Skills